galya-m/docs/docs/catalog/example.md

 ```

 ## The example file
-Now let's focus in the example file `src/example/index.tsx`, there you will find all the basic logic to handle a [NFT1155](../architecture/what-can-i-do.md#tokenization-of-assets-via-erc-1155-nfts-aka-nft-sales) as a component.
-Here you have a description for each functionality and component
+The example file `src/example/index.tsx` contains all the basic logic to handle a [NFT1155](../architecture/what-can-i-do.md#tokenization-of-assets-via-erc-1155-nfts-aka-nft-sales) as a component.
+It outlines each functionality and component in detail.

 ### SDKInstance
-This component will check if [sdk](../nevermined-sdk/getting-started.mdx) is loaded or not and we show the state
+This component will check if [sdk](../nevermined-sdk/getting-started.mdx) is loaded or not and display the status

 ```tsx
 const SDKInstance = () => {